HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="top_cms_by_rank.sql"
 ) }}

-3.1% of mobile sites in the top 1K are built with WordPress, and 33.6% of the top 10M.
-Drupal maintains a higher adoption rate within the mid-ranged rankings (10K - 1M), while most of Wix and Squarespace sites are ranked outside the top 1M sites.
+3.1% of mobile sites in the top 1K are built with WordPress, and 33.6% of all sites.
+Drupal maintains a higher adoption rate within the mid-ranged rankings (10K–1M), while most of Wix and Squarespace sites are ranked outside the top 1M sites.

 ## CMS user experience

+{# TODO Headings should always have at least one sentence.
+Can we add an introduction saying what this section is covering and whu? #}

 ### Core Web Vitals